 - Changes in the shape and size (morphology) of the sperm

-The Thyroid While You Are Pregnant.
+The Thyroid While You Are Pregnant

 Thyroid issues, if not treated before pregnancy, can have a negative impact.

 The evidence of hypothyroidism causing miscarriages or loss of pregnancy is not robust.
 However, according to one study, hyperthyroidism can double the risk of miscarriages in women.
-One of the reasons given for this finding was that the excess thyroid could be detrimental to the survival of the growing fetus.
+One of the reasons for this finding was that the excess thyroid could be detrimental to the survival of the growing foetus.
 A few studies have also found a link between infertility and miscarriages with untreated hypothyroidism.

 Treatment of thyroid disorders

-It is crucial to get any thyroid issues under control if you plan to conceive to reduce the risk of complications during pregnancy.
+It is crucial to get any issues under control if you plan to conceive to reduce the risk of complications during pregnancy.
 The treatment of hyperthyroidism and hypothyroidism can vary significantly depending on many factors, including the severity of the condition.
-However, both the requirements can be managed with medications rather easily.
+However, both requirements can be managed with medications rather easily.